 Stand up, suck that tummy in, rotate your pelvis forward and glide as though you have a book on your head.
 Oh I know, you might say that your knees ache, your back is sore, and your feet hurt.

-So stand tall, suck it in, smile, wear clothes that don’t show everything, and you’ll be showing the world what a hot mama you can be.
+So stand tall, suck it in, smile, wear clothes that don’t show everything, and you’ll be showing the world what a hot, young mama you still are.